safeguarding & prevent

 - The school monitors the provision for and outcomes of all students, including off site provision, work-based learning, extended services, students with a child protection plan, refugee and asylum seekers, looked after children and excluded students, attendance, exclusions and racist incidents.

-- There is a designated person for child protection and a governor with specific responsibility for safeguarding (and for referring on any allegations against the Head of School).
-The Designated Safeguarding Lead is Mrs S Bell with Miss K Thompson as her deputy.
+- There is a designated person for child protection and a governor with specific responsibility for safeguarding (and for referring on any allegations against the Headteacher).
+The Designated Safeguarding Lead is Mrs S Bell.

 - There is a child protection policy and procedural document.